-“I blame marijuana for my son’s eventual suicide.”
+“I blame cannabis for my son’s eventual suicide.”

-You are more likely to develop an addiction if you use marijuana every day.
+You are more likely to develop an addiction if you use cannabis every day.
 “Over time, chronic use becomes addiction!”
-Plus if you use marijuana just to get high and not for medical purposes, you’re more likely to become an addict yourself.
+Plus if you use cannabis just to get high and not for medical purposes, you’re more likely to become an addict yourself.

-Tolerance to marijuana is said to develop when the response to the same dose of marijuana decreases with repeated use.
+Tolerance to cannabis is said to develop when the response to the same dose of cannabis decreases with repeated use.

 Tolerance is characterised by the need for a larger dose of medication to maintain the original effect.